juligank/juligank/README.md

 - 👋 Hi, I’m Julian Martinez @juligank
 - 👀 I’m interested Develop on new Technologies
-- 🌱 I’m currently learning React , Node ,English, IA ......
+- 🌱 I’m currently learning React , Node , Python, IA,  English
 - 💞️ I’m looking to collaborate on your project...
-- 📫 How to reach me (linkedIN)
+- 📫 How to reach me (linkedIN https://www.linkedin.com/in/julian-martinez-0b3587268/)
+-

 <!---